Skip to main content

 #2 Cheapest: 35 MYR (€7.62)

-Ferry from Langkawi to Kuala Perlis Leaves Langkawi 7.30 am, 8 am,9 am, 10.30 am, 12 pm, 2 pm, 3.30 pm, 5 pm, 6 pm and 7 pm.
-Takes little over an hour and costs 18 MYR (€3.92)
+Ferry from Langkawi to Kuala Perlis Leaves Langkawi at 7.30 am, 8 am,9 am, 10.30 am, 12 pm, 2 pm, 3.30 pm, 5 pm, 6 pm and 7 pm.
+Takes a little over an hour and costs 18 MYR (€3.92)

 You can easily walk from the ferry terminal to the Kuala Perlis bus station, it should take no longer than 10 minutes.
-From here you can catch the bus to Penang with prices start at as little as 17 MYR (€3.70).
+From here you can catch the bus to Penang with prices starting at as little as 17 MYR (€3.70).

 #3 Cheap: 38 MYR (€8.37)

-Ferry from Langkawi to Kuala Kedah leaves at 7.30 am, 8.30 am, 10 am, 11.30 am, 1 pm, 2 pm, 3.30 pm, 5 pm, 6 pm and last one at 7 pm it takes 1 hour 45 mins and costs 23 MYR (€5)
+Ferry from Langkawi to Kuala Kedah leaves at 7.30 am, 8.30 am, 10 am, 11.30 am, 1 pm, 2 pm, 3.30 pm, 5 pm, 6 pm and the last one at 7 pm it takes 1 hour 45 mins and costs 23 MYR (€5)

 Outside the ferry terminal, the local bus to the Terminal Bas Shahab Perdana in the centre of Alor Setar centre passes by regularly and for only 2.50 MYR (€0.50).
 The bus takes around 40 mins to get to the Bus Terminal.